 • Where BDI is the brand development index

-• MPS is the percentage of brand sales in a given market
+• MBS is the percentage of the brand’s total sales that come from a given market

-• MP is the percentage of population in the market
+• MP is the percentage of the total population in the market

-To calculate a brand development index, divide the percentage of brand sales in the market by the percentage of population in the market.
+To calculate a brand development index, divide the percentage of the brand’s total sales that come from the market by the percentage of the total population in that market, then multiply by 100.

 What is BDI?